0xTycoon/punk-identicons/README.md

 TODO: Redeploy v0.0.1 and initialize.

-Punk identicons are returned as SVG images.
+Punk Identicons are built on top of [Punk Blocks](https://github.com/0xTycoon/punk-blocks/) and are returned as SVG images.

 Bonus feature: rare faces depending on the amount of leading zeros in the 160-bit random number.